 Eucharist at 10:15 on Sunday.

-fee covers full attendance.
+Cost: $100 registration fee covers full

-Meals are included (Friday lunch and dinner,
+attendance.
+Meals are included (Friday lunch and

-Saturday lunch and banquet).
-Continental
+dinner; Saturday breakfast, lunch and banquet; Sunday

 Scholarships: Diaspora attendees, seminarians, and students are automatically granted full scholarship.
 Please register and identify yourself as scholarship-eligible to help us plan the meals.
 You may make a free-will donation at your discretion.
 Any surplus funds at the end of the conference will go to the work of the Justice, Peace and Reconciliation Commission in South Sudan.

 Telephone: 515-267-1500, Conference Rate: $109 (plus tax) per night